GrigoreMihai/docs-gitbook-cmp/docs/tickets/aws-access.md

 Please note:

-* CloudFormation will create a management role that allows us to create, update, and delete individual support roles
+* CloudFormation will create a management role that allows us to create, update, and delete individual support roles.

   For each support role, we use the management role to generate a unique cryptographic key pair.
 Because key creation has to be done by your [IdP](https://docs.aws.amazon.com/singlesignon/latest/userguide/idp.html), the management role itself requires some limited write permissions.
 However:

-  * The CMP has automated access to the management role, and this is how our systems interacts with your account.
+  * The CMP has automated access to the management role, and this is how our systems interact with your account.
 DoiT staff members _do not_ have access to the management role.
   * The management role's write permissions are tightly scoped and only grant what is necessary to perform key generation and the management of DoiT support roles.

     Crucially, _the management role can only modify the IAM policies and roles that it creates itself_.
 The management role does not have write-access to any of your other IAM policies or roles.